ESTATE PLANNING & ADMINISTRATION

 Essential Requirements for a Family Trust in Zimbabwe

-Family trusts are now popular in Zimbabwe and a significant number of individuals and/or families are setting up family trusts.
-It is important to know the essential requirements to set up a family trust in Zimbabwe.
+Family trusts are now popular in Zimbabwe and a significant number of individuals and / or families are now setting up family trusts in Zimbabwe.
+It is therefore important to know the essential requirements to set up a family trust in Zimbabwe.

-If a family trust is not formed or administered correctly, it can create a legal nightmare and affect all parties involved.
-Anyone thinking of setting up a trust should be aware of the essential requirements.
+If a family trust is not formed or administered correctly, it can create a legal nightmare and affect all the parties to the Trust, and have the founder of the family trust, question the very reason for its establishment in the first place.
+Thus, anyone thinking of setting up a trust in Zimbabwe should be aware of the essential requirements for a family trust.

 See all our articles